 Cinco de Mayo might mean margaritas for most people, or maybe Mexican beer.
-But May 5 here at Cooking Chat found us sample wine for enchiladas, trying to decide if we liked the white wine choice or red better as a pairing.
+But May 5 a few years ago found us sampling wine for enchiladas, trying to decide if we liked the white wine choice or red better as a pairing.
 This was our experiment for the wine for enchiladas themed Wine Pairing Weekend hosted by Lori at Draecana Wines.

 The enchiladas I picked up were adobo flavored bean and cheese enchiladas.
 They were salty and moderately spicy, and the cheese and bean filling definitely meant that the wine we picked would need to have some substance.
 So wine did we pick for enchiladas?
 Let’s find out.